Meet the cast of ITV's The Bay

 Who is Margaret Foley?
 Grandmother to missing twins Dylan and Holly Meredith, Margaret remains coy when DS Lisa Armstrong presses her about the reality of the Merediths’ home life.

-Where have I seen Tracey Bennett before?
+Where have I seen Tracie Bennett before?
 Tony-nominated stage and screen actress Tracie Bennett is probably best remembered by viewers as Sharon Bentley (née Gaskell) in ITV’s long-running soap Coronation Street.

 Adam Long plays Vincent